jepetersohn/babelflow/README.md

 - Users can upvote and downvote questions, answers, and comments—only one vote per user for each question, answer, and comment.
 - Users cannot add a question, answer, or comment or vote unless they're logged in, but they can view all of the above when logged out.

+Homepage, listing all questions:
 ![image](https://cloud.githubusercontent.com/assets/19498387/23675070/b6338b70-033d-11e7-8e24-5f56bd566a8f.png)

+Show page of individual question:
 ![image](https://cloud.githubusercontent.com/assets/19498387/23675080/bde7e91a-033d-11e7-999e-747a6a9274c3.png)